 Mary Tyler Moore was one of the most famous female television stars in North America, first as a wife and mother on The Dick Van Dyke Show (1961–1966) and then as a single working woman on The Mary Tyler Moore Show (1970–1977) where she became a role model admired by women all over the world.
 She won six Emmy awards, two Tony awards, an Oscar nomination for her role in the 1980 movie Ordinary People and a Screen Actors Guild lifetime achievement award.

-Her own diagnosis of Type I diabetes at age 33 led to a lifelong role as spokesperson for diabetics.
-Her frank admission of dependence on alcohol, in her memoirs and television interviews, made her an example of its devastating effects and treatments for the 10 percent of people who will become alcoholics if they drink any alcohol at all.
+Her diagnosis of Type I diabetes at age 33 led to a lifelong role as spokesperson for diabetics.
+Her frank admission of dependence on alcohol, in her memoirs and television interviews, described its devastating effects and treatments for the 10 percent of people who will become alcoholics if they drink any alcohol at all.

 Early Life, Marriage and Career

 Moore was born in Brooklyn, New York, the oldest of three children.
-Her family moved to Los Angeles when she was eight years old.
-She attended Catholic schools and her love of dancing led to an early start in television commercials.
+Her family moved to Los Angeles when she was eight years old, and her love of dancing led to an early start in television commercials.
 She auditioned for and was rejected by several shows, including the Danny Thomas Show.
-Many years later, after Moore was a big star, Danny Thomas said that "she missed by a nose" because no daughter of his could possibly have a nose that small.
+Many years later, after Moore was a big star, Danny Thomas said that “she missed by a nose” because no daughter of his could possibly have a nose that small.

 At age 18 she married Richard Meeker and became pregnant immediately, which ended her role as the dancing elf in Hotpoint commercials on the Ozzie and Harriet Show.
 The couple had a son but divorced five years later.
 During and after the marriage, she got roles in several movies and television series, but her big breakthrough came in 1961 when she played the wife on the Dick Van Dyke Show.
 The show ran for five years and was so successful that she was offered her own show.